NSO-developer/nso-gitbook/development/concepts/yang-data-modeling-language.md

 </server>
 ```

 The usage of leafrefs (See the YANG specification) ensures that we do not end up with configurations with dangling pointers.
-Leafrefs are also especially good since the CLI and Web UI can render a better interface.
+Leafrefs are also especially good, since the CLI and Web UI can render a better interface.

 If other constraints are necessary, validation callback functions can be programmed in Java, Python, or Erlang.
 See `tailf:validate` in [tailf\_yang\_extensions(5)](https://developer.cisco.com/docs/nso-guides-6.1/#!ncs-man-pages-volume-5/man.5.tailf\_yang\_extensions) in Manual Pages for details.